 Waffle cuts are performed by installing the crinkle cut blade and setting the control knob to the waffle setting.
 After each pass the user rotates the potato 90 degrees.
 We produced some perfect slices but found that it was difficult to achieve consistency with these ultra-fine cuts, as can be seen in the photograph below.
 We are sure more practice would improve these results, but it is definitely not a no-brainer.

 OXO should be commended for the safety-related thinking that went into this device.
-We appreciated the all the rubberized surfaces on the handle, legs, and base, which contributed to a sense of great stability.
+We appreciated the rubberized surfaces on the handle, legs, and base, which contributed to a sense of great stability.

 During our testing, we found that the single greatest factor in determining mandoline safety was how much pressure was required to feed produce through the blades.
-In this respect, the OXO was a big disappointment, requiring consistently more pressure than other mandolines we have tested to date.
+In this respect, the OXO was a big disappointment, requiring consistently more pressure than average.
 Certain operations required, in our opinion, an unacceptably high degree of force.

 As with all mandolines, we strongly recommend the use of a cut resistant glove.